occiviccoders/covid-response-OC/README.md

 * Clone this repo.
 * Make sure you have NPM, and run `npm install`.

-### Retrieving Covid Data
-* The `assets/js` files have all the scripts to pull data from the APIs and store them.
-* There is a node file to get data from the OC Public Health Dashboard and California Open Data Portal, which is currently manually run with the `npm run get` command.
-This copies data into `assets/js/db.js`.
-* Unfortunately, as of 7/6, we can no longer pull city numbers as the json file needs a token.
-This is an open issue, but for now, I add city data manually...
-* After running, I sanity check the data, then run the following command to write out the frontend javascript and json files `npm run write`.
-This copies data into `assets/js/data.js` and `assets/js/currentData.json`.
-It's a messy process, but a quick and dirty solution for having no back end, with much room for improvement.
-* I made a script to push the data to github `npm run push`.
-* These commands are run on a daily basis.

 ### Displaying The Visualizations
 * The frontend source code can be found in the `src` directory.
 To contribute to the source code files in the `src` directory, run `gulp watch` to sync your changes to the `public` directory.